aphrc-dswb/dswb-open-science-capacity-wg/project-management/collaboration/sharing-resources-on-zenodo.md

 <img width="753" alt="image" src="https://github.com/user-attachments/assets/6ca73df2-4705-4271-bac3-f2f0d2ca8550" />

 This will notify Precious and Malvika, who will approve your submission.
+You will then find your record listed in the community page:

 **Step 7: Cite and share**